Stackclash/5e-vault/compendium/bestiary/elemental/smoke-mephit.md

 # Smoke Mephit
 *Source: Monster Manual p.
 217, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault*

+## Mephits

+Mephits are capricious, imp-like creatures native to the elemental planes.
+They come in six varieties, each one representing the mixture of two elements.

+Ageless tricksters, mephits gather in large numbers on the Elemental Planes and in the Elemental Chaos.
+They also find their way to the Material Plane, where they prefer to dwell in places where their base elements are abundant.
+For example, a magma mephit is composed of earth and fire, and it favors volcanic lairs, while an ice mephit, which is composed of air and water, favors frigid locales.

+### Elemental Nature

+A mephit doesn't require food, drink, or sleep.

+## Smoke Mephit

+Smoke mephits are crude, lazy creatures of air and fire that billow smoke constantly.
+They rarely speak the truth and love to mock and mislead other creatures.

+## Stat Block

 ```ad-statblock
 title: Smoke Mephit
 ![](/compendium/bestiary/elemental/token/smoke-mephit.png#token)